 - Line a small rimmed baking sheet with parchment paper.

-- Add the shelled pistachios and dates to a food processor and pulse until the mixture is completely broken down.
-Add the shredded coconut, cacao powder, collagen peptides, and sea salt, and pulse until the mixture is fully combined.
+- Add the pistachios and dates to a food processor and pulse until the mixture is completely broken down.
+Add the shredded coconut, cacao powder, protein powder, and sea salt, and pulse until the mixture is fully combined.

 What did YOU think about this no bake protein ball recipe?
 Come back and let me know in the comments below!